 Why Do We Sleep Poorly?
 Our Ancestors Have the Answer

-In the early 90’s, psychiatrist Thomas Wehr carried out an investigation in which a group of people were exposed to darkness for 14 hours everyday for a month.
+In the early ’90s, psychiatrist Thomas Wehr carried out a study in which a group of people was exposed to darkness for 14 hours every day for a month.
 It took a little bit to get results but, in the fourth week of the investigation, they could determine that their sleep patterns had changed.

 The results of the study left an impression on many sleep scientists, but they still think that it’s best to keep the habit of sleeping 8 uninterrupted hours a day.

-Sleeping Habits Changed Over Time…In 2001, the historian Roger Ekirch from the Virginia Tech University published a 15 year research paper that revealed historical evidence that proved that human beings tended to sleep in two distinct phases.
+In 2001, the historian Roger Ekirch from Virginia Tech University published a 15-year research paper that revealed historical evidence that proved that human beings tended to sleep in two distinct phases.

-In 2005, he published a book called “At Day’s Close: Night in Times Past” that included around 500 references of a segmented sleep pattern.
+In 2005, he published a book called At Day’s Close: Night in Times Past, which included around 500 references of a segmented sleep pattern.
 These references included diaries, medicine and literature books, and other sources like Homer’s Odyssey and Nigerian tribes.

-According to Ekirch’s investigations, the two-phase sleeping pattern started to disappear in the upper urban classes in northern Europe in the seventeenth century.
+According to Ekirch’s investigations, the two-phase sleeping pattern began fading out in the 17th century.
+This was especially true among urban upper classes in northern Europe.
 Then, in a time period of 200 years, it reached the rest of Western society.

-To support this, Ekirch used the fact that at the end of the nineteenth century, what we know today as “sleep insomnia maintenance” began to occur, which is a problem in which people wake up in the middle of the night and have difficulty falling back asleep.
+To support this, Ekirch used the fact that at the end of the nineteenth century, what we know today as “sleep insomnia maintenance” appeared.
+This refers to the problem of waking up in the middle of the night and having difficulty falling back asleep.
 This happened right when the segmented sleep pattern started to disappear.